croquet/wordpress-webshowcase-plugin/readme.txt

 These API keys are public and **not secret**.
 Usage of the API key can be restricted to a set of URLs.

-= Create a unique session per visit =
+= Showcase Privacy =

-When this switch is enabled, a visitor to your WordPress page will enter a new, unique Showcase session.
+When this setting is set to "Invite Only" (the default), **each visitor to your WordPress page will enter a new, unique Showcase session**.
 Visitors can invite others into their Showcase session using the QR code or the Invite link in the three-bar application menu.
-When this switch is disabled, every visitor to your WordPress page will enter the same session.
-Visitors can invite others into that Showcase session using the QR code or the Invite link in the three-bar application menu.
+When this setting is set to "Public", **every visitor to your WordPress page will enter the same session**.
+Visitors to your Showcase can invite other people via their URL in their browser's address bar.
+Visitors can also invite others into that Showcase session using the QR code or the Invite link in the three-bar application menu.

 = Voice Chat =